 Using a beta-regression model, the total QMP ratio was regressed on a dummy variable indicating whether the coded report was an original article or a replication protocol.
 The results supported Hypothesis 4 and indicated that this difference was significant (b=-0.78, 95% CI -0.84,-0.72, z=-5.54, p=<.001).

-H5.
+Hypothesis 5: Replication Research QMPs and Replicability.

 We used logistic regression to test the association between the QMP ratio in replication protocols and replication success.
 In line with Hypothesis 5, results showed that successful replications were associated with fewer QMPs compared to unsuccessful replications (b=-5.60, OR=0.004, 95% 0,0.156, z=-2.76, p=.006).
+However, we did not find the association when based on the initial protocol (`r H5_test_results_with_OR`).

-H6.
+Hypothesis 6: Relation Between QMPs in Original and Replication Research.

 Using a beta regression model, we found total QMP ratio in the original article to be significantly related to the total QMP ratio in the subsequent replication (b=1.48, 95% CI 1.31,1.65, z=2.55, p=.011).
 This result provides evidence in favor of Hypothesis 6.
+However, this association was sensitive to changes in the QMP protocol, as we did not observe a significant relation between original and replication QMP ratios based on QMPs from the initial protocol (`r betareg_output_to_apa_full(H6_test_results)`).

 Discussion

 In this article, we analyzed the data, protocols, and related original articles from four Many Labs replication projects to assess reliability and measurement (reporting) practices.
 We additionally looked at how these features might be related to replication success, as a proxy of the credibility of findings.
 Overall, even though the average reliability was relatively high, we found that not all measures were sufficiently reliable, nor where measures always equally reliable in each setting in which they were used.
-Although, we did not observe reliability to significantly predict replication success, we did observe a negative relation between replication success and presence of QMPs in replication research.
-Finally, we found QMPs in the replication to be positively associated with QMPs in the original studies
+Although we did not observe reliability to significantly predict replication success, we did observe a negative relation between replication success and presence of QMPs in replication research.
+Finally, we found QMPs in the original studies to be positively associated with QMPs in the replications.

 Reliability

-Reliability varied within and between measures.
+Reliability Varied Within and Between Measures.

 While most measures showed sufficient average reliability for most purposes in psychological research (around .80), about a quarter of the measures had a reliability generally considered insufficient (around .60 or less) (Nunnally & Bernstein, 1994).
 Furthermore, the reliability in original research was generally lower than in the replication samples, contrary to our hypothesis that reported reliability estimates would not differ significantly between replications and original articles.
 These differences may be due to features that were specific to the Many Labs projects.
 Large teams of researchers with diverse expertise were involved in the Many labs projects.
 It is possible that the pooling of expertise and use of structured procedures led to more reliable measurement compared to the original research.